tensorpack/tensorpack/docs/tutorial/extend/model.md

            nl=tf.nn.relu, split=1, use_bias=True):
 ```

-Basically, a layer is a symbolic function with the following rules:
+Basically, a tensorpack layer is just a symbolic function, but with the following rules:

 + It is decorated by `@layer_register`.
 + The first argument is its "input".
 It must be a **tensor or a list of tensors**.